sharedstreets/sharedstreets-js/README.md

 - **--snap-side-of-street**: snap line to side of street
 - **--tile-hierarchy=[number]**: [default: 6] SharedStreets tile hierarchy, which refers to the [OSM data model](https://github.com/sharedstreets/sharedstreets-builder/blob/a554983e96010d32b71d7d23504fa88c6fbbad10/src/main/java/io/sharedstreets/tools/builder/osm/model/Way.java#L61).
 Level 6 includes unclassified roads and above.
 Level 7 includes service roads and above.
 Level 8 includes other features, like bike and pedestrian paths.
 - **--tile-source=[osm/planet-DATE]**: [default: osm/planet-181224] SharedStreets tile source, which is derived from OSM at the date specified (in `yymmdd` format).
 A new tile source is created roughly once a month and a list can be found [here](https://github.com/sharedstreets/sharedstreets-api_).
+- **--trim-intersections-radius** buffer radius of a given length (in meters) around each intersection, and trim these lengths off of the results.
 - **--two-way-value=[two-way-value]**: name of optional value of `direction-field` indicating a two-way street